working in a thematic group (clusters) the partners will exchange, support each other, and develop collaborations.

 at the end of the project, the ecology should be at the centre of the organisational development and ethos of the partners.

 the project will create its own new ecological assessment tools to better quantity and quality the ecological impact with a framework adapted to a variety of cultural interventions.

-the term "urban ecology" has been used variously to describe the study of humans in cities, of nature in cities, and of the coupled relationships between humans and nature. “urban ecology” is the name of one of our training programme about changing perspectives and understanding of the conditions of neglect, viewing the empty spaces both as ecological spots but also as political spots, and building capacity to create better governance to transform the spaces positively and create the conditions for sustained care.
+the term "urban ecology" has been used variously to describe the study of humans in cities, of nature in cities, and of the coupled relationships between humans and nature.
+“Urban ecology” is the name of one of our training programme about changing perspectives and understanding the conditions of neglect, viewing the empty spaces both as ecological spots but also as political spots, and building the capacity to create better governance to transform the spaces positively and create the conditions for sustained care.

 is a training proposed at city level about becoming city changemakers.
 Changemaking is an effective organizational or societal change. (sources: Ashoka)